jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 Basic statistics
 ----------------

-In the table below, we include the disk usage (in delta) and the peak RAM and VRAM usage (in delta) when running on a single Nvidia TITAN RTX GPU (24GB VRAM) for a series of text and image encoding tasks with ``batch_size=8`` using PyTorch runtime.
+In the table below, we include the disk usage (in delta) and the peak RAM and VRAM usage (in delta) when running on a single Nvidia TITAN RTX GPU (24GB VRAM) with a Intel® Core™ i7-10700K Processor (128GB RAM) for a series of text and image encoding tasks with ``batch_size=8`` using PyTorch runtime.
 We also include the QPS (Queries Per Second) for the text and image encoding tasks using ``clip_client`` with PyTorch runtime.

 +----------------------------------------+------------------+----------------------+-----------------------+-----------+------------+